 Washing and Cutting Carrots Safely

 Slice into ¼-inch coins or matchsticks for medium-sized pets.
-Smaller breeds need pea-sized pieces – try grating for puppies.
+Smaller breeds should have pea-sized bites -grate them for puppies.
 Freeze chunks for teething relief or summer treats.
 Proper sizing prevents choking and aids digestion.

 Simple Cooking Methods Without Additives

 Steam carrot slices for 8-10 minutes until fork-tender.
 Boiling works too, but nutrients may leach into water.
-Roast at 400°F for caramelized flavor, skipping oils and seasonings.
+Caramelized flavor: roast at 400 o F without oils and seasonings.
 Always cool before serving.

 Pair cooked carrots with other dog-safe vegetables for variety.
 Remember: plain preparation preserves health benefits.
-Never add butter, salt, or spices that could upset sensitive stomachs.
+Do not include butter or salt or any spices that may irritate sensitive stomachs.

-Store prepared portions in airtight containers for up to five days.
-Introduce new textures gradually, watching for preferences or digestive changes.
-With these practices, carrots stay a wholesome addition to your pet’s snack routine.
+Prepared portions can be stored in airtight containers up to five days.
+Add new textures slowly, observing a preference or stomach changes.
+In such practices, carrots remain a healthy snack treat to your pet.

 Portion Guidelines: How Many Carrots Can Dogs Safely Eat?